Role of prompt cusps in driving the core collapse of SIDM halos: Simulation Setup

 \subsection{Prompt cusp density profiles and SIDM model}

+Building on \citep{Delos++23}, we consider the formation of PC in the early Universe in the context of SIDM.
+Although \citep{Delos++23} did not explicitly consider the effects of SIDM on PC formation, in order to study the late-time impact of PC on halo evolution, we assume that the formation process proceeds in much the same way as it would in warm dark matter (WDM).
+This is a reasonable assumption as in the case of WDM, the initial collapses of PCs begin around $z \sim 10 \text{--} 20$, after which it takes roughly $25 \%$ of the Hubble time for them to fully form \cite{Delos++23}.
+At $z = 10$, this corresponds to $\sim 0.2 \Gyr$, which is much shorter than the timescale we later consider for self-interactions of DM.
+Therefore, we believe there is no significant difference in the PC formation process between WDM and SIDM with small-scale structure suppression.

 We simulate halos that could have formed in a universe with the particle physics model used by~\citep{Nadler++24} with a kinematic decoupling temperature $T_{\rm{kd}}=1.46 \kev$.
-This model exhibits a cutoff in the matter power spectrum comparable to that of a $6.5 \kev$ thermal relic warm DM model, with a suppression of small-scale structure that manifests on scales between $10^7 \text{--} 10^{8}\msun$.
-Due to the suppression of small-scale power, low-mass halos become both less abundant and less concentrated, with the latter effect being of particular relevance for the gravothermal evolution of SIDM halos, given that the characteristic timescale for core collapse scales as $c^{-7/2}$, where $c$ is the concentration of an NFW profile~\citep{NFW1997}.
+This model exhibits a cutoff in the matter power spectrum comparable to that of a $6.5 \kev$ thermal relic WDM model, with a suppression of small-scale structure that manifests on scales between $10^7 \text{--} 10^{8}\msun$.
 We aim to understand how a prompt cusp at the center of a low-mass halo impacts the time evolution of the halo profile.
-For what follows, we assume a halo of mass $10^7\msun$ with a concentration $c = 4.74$ at redshift $z=3$, comparable to some of the lowest-mass structures expected to form for the corresponding matter power spectrum.
+For what follows, we assume a halo of virial mass $M_{200} = 10^7\msun$ with a concentration $c = 4.74$ at redshift $z=3$, comparable to some of the lowest-mass structures expected to form for the corresponding matter power spectrum.
 The concentration is defined to be $c=r_{200}/r_{-2}$, where $r_{200}$ is the virial radius and $r_{-2}$ is the radius where the logarithmic density profile slope crosses $-2$.
+We note that here, the assumption that self-interactions do not have a significant impact on the halo evolution prior to $z = 3$ is adopted.
+This may not be entirely correct, as seen later in the evolution of the DM halos, and represents a common limitation of SIDM simulations that start from NFW-like ICs.
 Using the model presented by ~\citep{Delos25}, we inject prompt cusps into the centers of these halos.
 The composite PC+NFW halo profile is given by \cite{Delos25}

 where $y = A \, / \rho_{\rm{s}} \, r_{\rm{s}}^{1.5}$. $\rho_{\rm{s}}$ and $r_{\rm{s}}$ are density and radial normalization parameters (which are set by the mass and concentration \cite{Delos25}).
 The parameter $A$ sets the amplitude of a prompt cusp profile $\rho(r) \propto A r^{-1.5}$.